simplesamlphp/simplesamlphp/docs/simplesamlphp-changelog.md

 ## Version 1.15.2

-Released TD
+Released 2018-01-31

-#### Bug fixes
+  * Resolved a Denial of Service security issue when validating timestamps in the SAML2 library.
+See [SSPSA 201801-01](https://simplesamlphp.org/security/201801-01).
+  * Resolved a security issue with the open redirect protection mechanism.
+See [SSPSA 201801-02](https://simplesamlphp.org/security/201801-02).
+  * Fix _undefined method_ error when using memcacheD.

+### `authfacebook`
-  * authfacebook compatability with Facebook strict URI match.
+  * Fix compatibility with Facebook strict URI match.

-  * Fix 'undefined method' when using memcacheD
+### `consent`
-  * Fix consent statistics not being gathered.
+  * Fix statistics not being gathered.

+### `sqlauth`
+  * Prevented a security issue with the connection charset used for MySQL backends.
+See [SSPSA 201801-03](https://simplesamlphp.org/security/201801-03).

 ## Version 1.15.1